The Most Dangerous Kind of Narcissist: Malignant Narcissist

 Don’t fool yourself into thinking that when they have tortured you enough, they will feel sorry and change for the better.
 They won’t.

-They will rather change for the worse because:
+They will most likely change for the worse because:

-• First, they lack emotional empathy, so they cannot understand your pain.
+• they lack empathy and empathic concern, so they cannot respond humanly to your pain,

-• Second, your submissive behavior teaches them that they can now get away scot-free after torturing you again.
+• your submissive behavior signals to them that they can get away scot-free after torturing you.

-They are so dangerous that if you tell them you want to leave them, they can hurt you for it.
-They interpret your desire to abandon them as a grave insult to their person and worth.
+They can maim you for telling them you want to leave them.
+Their devious mind sees your decision to break up as a grave insult to their person and worth.

 2. Set Strict Relationship Boundaries

-This is the second mandatory rule for dealing with a malignant narcissist:
+This is the second critical rule for dealing with a malignant narcissist is to set and enforce strict boundaries.

-Clearly tell them what you need and expect from them.
+• what you need and want from them,

-• Second, challenging them with consequences may provoke their narcissistic rage.
+• second, challenging them with consequences may provoke them into irrational rage.

-Just tell them what you’ll do if they cross your line.
+Still, tell them what you’ll do if they violate your boundaries.
+And make sure you carry out the action, each time.

 3. Go No-Contact With Them